telia-oss/terraform-google-gkeonprem-module/README.md

 - Flexible IP management for worker nodes using IP ranges
 - MetalLB integration for load balancing with customizable address pools
 - RBAC configuration with admin and gateway user management
+- **Automatic assignment of required IAM roles for Connect Gateway users and service accounts at the GCP project level**
 - Anti-affinity group and auto-repair configuration
 - IP range validation and automatic IP allocation from ranges

+## Connect Gateway IAM Permissions

+This module automatically assigns the necessary IAM roles (`roles/gkehub.gatewayAdmin`, `roles/gkehub.viewer`, and `roles/container.clusterViewer`) at the GCP project level to all users and service accounts specified in the `connect_gateway_users` variable.
+Both user emails and service account emails are supported.
+The module detects the type and applies the correct IAM member format (`user:{email}` or `serviceAccount:{email}`) for each identity.

 ## Requirements